 - Date: 03 Aug 2015

-- Topic: Melanoma / Cancer Immunology and Immunotherapy / Anticancer agents & Biologic therapy
+- Topic: Melanoma and other skin tumours / Cancer Immunology and Immunotherapy / Anticancer agents & Biologic therapy

 NICE UK issues a new guideline which covers the full pathway of care in melanoma.
 It focusses on staging, identifying treatments for each stage of the disease including when the disease has spread, and outlines the best follow-up care after treatment.
 It also includes recommendations on managing low vitamin D levels, and the use of sentinel lymph node biopsy for staging.

 NICE recommendations for management of stage IV melanoma